Meet the Governance

 Heidi Faure is an accomplished leader with a proven track record of success.
-As a former Mathematics Teacher and Special Educational Needs Coordinator with a Master’s Degree in Educational Leadership and Management, Heidi moved into the role of Vice Principal at Rosedale, before being appointed as College Principal in January 2013.
-She overseas the work of the secondary phase in her role as Executive Principal.
-As an advocate of clear targets and monitoring of progress, Heidi and the leadership team have continually secured fantastic outcomes for the students.
-As a former governor of a local primary school, she has an absolute understanding of the needs of the community and is resolute that the students should fulfil their potential.
+As a former Mathematics Teacher and Special Educational Needs Coordinator with a Master’s Degree in Educational Leadership and Management, Heidi moved into the role of Vice Principal, before becoming College Principal in January 2013; and Executive Principal in February 2018 with responsibility for the secondary phase.
+As Chief Officer – Operations, she continues to be an advocate of clear targets and monitoring of progress.
+She continually strives to secure fantastic outcomes for all learners.
+As a former governor of a local primary school, she has an absolute understanding of the needs of the community and is resolute that all children should fulfil their potential.

 Debra Smith has been associated with the Trust in various capacities since September 2008.
 Her experience together with an MA in Integrated Provision for Children and Families, makes her well placed to discharge her role as Director of Early Years and Family Services.
 With day nursery management experience and strategic lead at a local primary school where she set up stand-alone, self-financing pre-school provision, Debbie has been active in the local community, championing the cause of families bringing up children in challenging circumstances.
 As a governor, she continues to be a great advocate for high quality Early Years provision.